 Book a Vacation

 This is by far the most expensive last-minute gift option, but hey, you're the slacker who waited this long and now it's time to "pay the piper."
 Whip out the credit card, steel your nerves, and book a trip for you and your loved one to someplace awesome.

 The beauty of giving the gift of a vacation is that you don't need anything to arrive in the mail!
 All you have to do is wrap up your giftee's swimsuit or a piece of luggage and put it under the tree.
 Upon opening something they already own, the confused (and slightly angry) look on their face will quickly morph into shrieks of joy once you explain "the sitch."

 The Anti-Consumerism Ploy

 Don't do anything.
 Not a single thing.
 Don't scramble around.
 Don't fret.
 Just DO NOTHING.
 (So, continue to do what you've been doing, we guess.)
 Then on Christmas morning say, "Oh?
 We're giving gifts?
 I don't really support turning the most sacred of holidays into some kind of rampant consumer spending-spree.
 Whatever happened to the true meaning of Christmas?!"

 Upside: Not a dollar spent on your part.
-Downside: Since your friends and family know that you're not the kind of person to imagine a world without presents, they will either request their gifts back or slap you.
+Downside: Since your friends and family know that you oppose presents on this day, they will either request you give their gifts to you back, or slap you.
 Maybe both.
 The worst case scenario is that none of your friends and family ever speak to you again.
-But, every cloud has a silver lining: you'll never again have to worry about buying gifts for anyone.
+But every cloud has a silver lining: You'll never again have to worry about buying gifts for anyone.
 Because you'll have no friends.
 Best of luck to you if opt for this way out!

 Whatever you do, keep in mind that Christmas morn' is not the time for pride — or price — to get in the way.
 Just be creative.
 Besides, if you've procrastinated this long this year, we'll go ahead and assume that you've dropped the ball in previous years too, and any of the above suggestions will be seen by the recipients as a step-up from your past failures.